siobhanlgorman/80s-Mixtape-Quiz/README.md

 ### Manual Testing
 The quiz was tested by users of various ages.
+Feedback was overall positive from users.
+The following constructive feedback was used to make improvements.
-Feedback was positive from those with knowledge of the genre.
-One user reported that the reponse to the user click on the answer was too laggy so the timeout delay for the removal of colour change was reduced from 1.5 seconds to 1 second.
+* One user reported that the reponse to the user click on the answer was too laggy so the timeout delay for the removal of colour change was reduced from 1.5 seconds to 1 second.
+* A link 'x' with a function to close the modal was removed for the final version it became superflous after a stop quiz and play again buttons were added and no other option is available to close the modal.

 The following links were tested and functioned as expected:
 * The play button on the home page links to the quiz page
-* The stop quiz button on quiz page - returns user to home page Exit??
+* The stop button on quiz page exits the quiz and returns the user to the home page
-Play again button on the modal returns the user to the start of the quiz with a new question.
+* the 'Play Again' button on the modal page returns the user to the start of the quiz with a new question.
-The Stop button on the modal returns the user to the home page.
+* The Stop button on the modal returns the user to the home page.

+The following was also tested and function correctly:
-The modal pops up at the end of the quiz.
-Links the x to close the modal was removed as superflous after the stop/exit button and play again buttons were added and no link is available outside the modal to close the modal
+* The modal page pops up at the end of the quiz as expected, correctly displaying the final score and the message corresponding to the final score.

-All links on all pages were checked
+* the colours change to the colour correspnding to the answer selected by the user.

 ### Bugs

 1. Despite the default setting of the modal to not display , the modal diplayed automatically over the quiz page when viewed in the deployed site in Chrome although not in the browser.
 After examination in Chrome developer tools it was discovered that the semantic container 'section' was causing the override to 'display: block'.
 When section was replaced by 'div' the problem was removed.
 'Div' was then replaced by aside as a more appropriate semantic description for the modal and this also worked perfectly.